 There is much debate over the safety of feeding your dog raw meat.
 We've long been taught that the bacteria in raw meat can be harmful to us, so it's easy to assume the same for your dogs.
 Knowing the right way to feed raw will ensure that you and your dog will stay safe.

-The materials that you use to store and feed raw should be considered.
+The materials that you use to store and feed raw should also be considered.
 Plastic cracks and scratches easily.
-These tiny, sometimes not even visible, marks on a bowl or container can host harmful bacteria that has transferred from the meat.
+Sometimes, these tiny, invisible marks on a bowl or container can host harmful bacteria transferred from the meat.
 Opt for glass, ceramic, or metal dishes and containers for feeding and storing.

 Raw food should be kept frozen until you are ready to use it.
 Only defrost what you will be able to store in the fridge and feed in the next two days.

 A little known fact about pet food is that regardless of format, all pet food can host bacteria that can make us sick.
 Whether you are touching kibble, treats, or raw, washing your hands and surfaces that the food touches is a best practice to prevent harmful bacteria from affecting you.